Aiven-Open/gcs-connector-for-apache-kafka/README.md

 - `start_offset:padding=true|false` - the Kafka offset of the first record in the file, if `padding` sets to `true` will set leading zeroes for offset, default is `false`;
 - `key` - the Kafka key.

+To 0-padding for kafka offset, you need to define additional parameter `padding` in the `start_offset` variable.
+The parameter accept boolean value `true` or `false`.
+For backward compatibility the default value is `false`. e.g. `{{topic}}-{{start_offset:padding=true}}.gz`, connector will create a file name: `topic-00000000000000000001.gz`

-Only the certain combinations of variables are allowed in the file name template (however, variables in a template can be in any order).
+Only the certain combinations of variables and parameters are allowed in the file name template (however, variables in a template can be in any order).
 Each combination determines the mode of record grouping the connector will use.
 Currently supported combinations of variables and the corresponding